Ian-Nicholls89/Cool-Companion/README.md

 ## 🙏 Acknowledgments

-- Flet framework for Python-Flutter integration
+- PySide6 (Qt for Python) for cross-platform desktop UI
 - OpenFoodFacts for product data
 - Bring! for shopping list integration
 - The Python community for excellent libraries